MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

     ![Autopilot for existing devices page](images/sc.png)
     ![Confirmation dialog box](images/sc1.png)

 The Task Sequence will download content, reboot, format the drives, install Windows 10, and prepare for Autopilot.
-After the task sequence has completed the device will boot into OOBE and provide an Autopilot experience.
+After the task sequence has completed, the device will boot into OOBE and provide an Autopilot experience.

 ![refresh-1](images/up-1.png)
 ![refresh-2](images/up-2.png)